 From 1966 to 1996, Mr. John McClean (76) of Casimir Avenue, Harold’s Cross, Dublin, worked as an English teacher and rugby coach at the prestigious school for young boys run by the Carmelite Order.

 McClean was also in charge of the costume fittings for the school plays.
 A role in which he abused his position of trust and used it as an opportunity to abuse pupils.
 He was removed from this position in 1979 after allegations of abuse had been brought to the school’s attention by a victim’s father.
 However, only some years later in early 1980, McClean was appointed as the first-year headmaster and was given his own office.

-McClean ultimately left the school in 1996 after further allegations was made against him.
+McClean ultimately left the school in 1996 after further allegations were made against him.
 The Criminal Circuit Court heard that according to the notes recorded by the Prior Provincial of the Irish Carmelites at the time, Father Robert Kelly spoke to McClean regarding an abuse allegation reported by a pupil’s father in the summer of 1996.
 The diary recorded that McClean had admitted to the abuse.
 The school then told McClean that he could no longer continue teaching in Terenure College, as reported by Irish Times.
-Terenure College granted McClean a three year career break and McClean went on to coach rugby in UCD.
+Terenure College granted McClean a three-year career break and McClean went on to coach rugby at UCD.

 When McClean was first interviewed about the complaints in 2018, he denied all allegations of abuse.
 However, in November 2020, McClean was arraigned on 27 counts of indecent assault and pleaded guilty.